RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

    95475 free-gpu  7sMD peat   p_lab PD 0:00    2    1 (QOSMaxJobsPerUserLimit)
    95476 free-gpu  7sMD peat   p_lab PD 0:00    2    1 (QOSMaxJobsPerUserLimit)

-Reasons that are often seen on HPC3 for job pending state and their explanation are s summarized below.
+Reasons that are often seen on HPC3 for job pending state and their explanation are summarized below.

 AssocGrpCPUMinutesLimit:
   Insufficient funds are available to run the job to completion.
+  Slurm users MAX time a job might consume which is calculated as :tt:`Number of cores x Number of hours` requested for the job, and internally marks those hours as unavailable.
 Dependency:
   Job has a user-defined dependency on a running job and cannot start until the previous job has completed.
 Priority: